If you are an English learner, a great way to improve your General English is to read the news.

 You really need to make reading the news part of your daily English practice.
 It will help you boost your English reading skills, but also you could see a big improvement in your English vocabulary.

-Let’s take a look at how reading the news can help you and what you need to do.
+Let’s take a look at how to read English news to improve your English!

 Broadsheet or Tabloid?